 The outermost temple called Garuda Mandap was added by Daji Pandit between 1838 and 1843.

 In the north, Rajshree Shahumharaj has built Ghati Darwaza with a big bell.
 Kolhapur Mahalakshmi Devi Temple has several smaller temples.
-In 1941, Shrimant jagirdar Babasaheb Ghatge installed the idol of nine planets (navgraha) on the left side after entering through Ghati Darwaza.
-On a high stone, there are idols of the Sun God, Shivlinga, Naugraha, Mahishasuramardini, Sheshashahi Vishnu Temple.
+In 1941, Shrimant Jagirdar Babasaheb Ghatge installed the idol of nine planets (navgraha) on the left side after entering through Ghati Darwaza.
+On a high stone, there are idols of the Sun God, Shivlinga, Naugraha, Mahishasuramardini, and Sheshashahi Vishnu Temple.
 On the south side near the university gate, there are small temples of Kalabhairava, Radhakrishna, Siddhivinayak, Tuljabhavani, Lakshmi-Narayana, Annapurna, Indrasabha, Rameshwar, Narayanaswami Maharaj, various deities.

 Chhatrapati Shivaji Maharaj’s daughter-in-law Tarabaie made a canon near the northern entrance of the Kolhapur Mahalaxmi Devi Temple.
 This canon is fired on certain days to salute Goddess Mahalakshmi.
 There are two water tanks named Manikarnika and Kashi in the Kolhapur Shaktipeeth temple area.

 Kolhapurc Temple is surrounded by a pentagonal wall and this wall has 4 entrances.
 The idol of the goddess is easily visible from the main entrance in the west.